sandersn/chatgpt-infer-ts-types/README.md

 For Hackathon:
 - [x] Get chatGPT to not modify or improve existing code.
 - [ ] Parse out only code, or get chatGPT to return only code.
+- [ ] This probably works for Python (and Ruby, PHP, Racket) too -- try it out.
+(I'll need to change the wording of the prompt slightly)
 - [ ] Parse out new code from existing code. (probably not needed)

 For later: